 Eighteen Corona Hikes in the South Wing

-Before the outbreak of the Covid-19 pandemic, traveling companion A. and I made hikes all over the Netherlands.
+Before the outbreak of the Covid19 pandemic, traveling companion A. and I were quite regularly hiking all over the Netherlands.
 But then, in March 2020, public transport was suddenly declared “for strictly necessary journeys only”.
 For a while we dutifully adhered to that rule.
 But at a certain point it started to feel uncomfortable.
 Car owners merrily drove all over the place, but consciously carless people like us, suddenly saw our environment limited to a radius of a few kilometers around our own homes.
 And since A. lives in Leiden and I live in Rotterdam, joint walks were prohibited according to the letter of the law.

 So after a few weeks, we switched to a more flexible explanation of the measures.
 And thus the phenomenon of the corona hike arose: a walk in the area between Leiden and Rotterdam, the start and end of which can be reached with minimal use of public transport.

 It resulted in the fascinating map below.
 Over the course of more than a year, we have stretched a kind of web between our homes.
-We made a total of eighteen corona hikes with 13 train and 3 metro stations as starting and ending points.
+We made a total of eighteen corona hikes with 13 railway stations and 3 metro stops as starting and ending points.
 Most walks were around twenty kilometers, but between Gouda and Rotterdam and on the Moerwijk-Kijkduin-Delft hike we hit the 27 mark.
 In total, therefore, we hiked just under 400 kilometers in just over a year.

 The area between Leiden and Rotterdam is known among planners as the South Wing of the Randstad agglomeration.
 A rather urbanized area; those railway and metro lines are there for a reason.
 So this heartland of the province of South Holland may be easily accessible, but can you make a nice walks there?
 The answer, after almost four hundred kilometers, is: yes, but thorough planning is recommended.